brannondorsey/apibuilder/README.md

 	  //If API parameters were included in the http request via $_GET... if(isset($_GET) && !empty($_GET)){

-	  	//specify the columns that will be output by the api
+	  	//specify the columns that will be output by the api as a comma-delimited list
 	  	$columns = "id,
 	  				first_name,
 	  				last_name,
 	  				email,